jknowles/opensdp_predictive_analytics/docs/opensdp_predictiveanalytics_modelbuilding.md

 ### Outline

+Here are the steps:

 1. Prepare the Data for Training
 2. Fit New Models
 3. Evaluate Model Fit
+4. Explore the Fitted Model Objects
+5. Compare Our Models to Others

+In this guide, we will start from a data set that has been prepared, but if you are applying this to work in your organization, it's a good idea to review the Introduction to Predictive Analytics in Education guide and walk through the process of reviewing and exploring data for predictive analytics.

+We're using multiple cohorts of middle-school students for the predictive analytics task -- students who were seventh graders between 2007 and in 2011.
+These are the cohorts for which we have access to reliable information on their high school graduation status (late graduate, on time graduate, dropout, transferred out, disappeared).
+For this guide you are being given the entire set of data so that you can explore different ways of organizing the data across cohorts.
+This guide explores models and data from the earlier cohorts, and evaluates their performance on more recent cohorts.

+One last point -- even though the data is synthetic, we have simulated missing data for you.
+In the real world, you'll need to make predictions for every student, even if you're missing data for that student which your model needs in order to run.
+Just making predictions using a logistic regression won't be enough.
+You'll need to use decision rules based on good data exploration and your best judgment to predict and fill in outcomes for students where you have insufficient data.

 ## Prepare the Data